MchainNetwork/mchain-docs/docs/learn/mchain-hub/index.md

 ### Proof of Existence
 The Proof of Existence module on Mchain allows users to register and verify the existence of any digital file using blockchain technology.
 It provides a secure and immutable proof of existence for documents, images, and other digital assets.

-### BEER Token
-The BEER token is Mchain's unique meme token, minted with every block created.
-It's a reward for block validators and their delegators.
-While not focused on having real-world value, BEER tokens may be used in games and other engaging activities on Mchain in the future.

 ### Governance
 Mchain Hub's governance feature allows users to participate in the decision-making process of the Mchain ecosystem.
 Users can submit proposals, vote on various initiatives, and engage in the governance to shape the future of Mchain.